Fibrosis-Inflammation Lab

 Topic 3: LPA1 Antagonist Admilparant (BMS-986278)—Reading the Phase 3

-Why it matters: Admilparant's Phase 3 completion is targeted for October 2026.
-ATS 2026 may include interim analyses or long-term follow-up data.
+Why it matters: Admilparant's Phase 3 (ALOFT-IPF, NCT06003426) completion is targeted for October 2026.
+No interim analysis has been publicly scheduled at this stage, but ATS 2026 could be a venue for trial design detail, baseline characteristics, Phase 2 subgroup analyses, and mechanistic exploratory data if presented.
 LPA1 (lysophosphatidic acid receptor 1) is a validated fibroblast-activation driver, and Phase 2 demonstrated meaningful FVC decline suppression (see LPA1 antagonist BMS-986278 deep dive).

 Expected presentation themes: